Emotional abuse is the poor relation. Hypnotherapy could help to put it right

 Children begin as completely emotionally unrestrained

 I was in a supermarket earlier today and two children in the next aisle were letting the whole world know, with every ounce of strength in their lungs, how unhappy they were.
+They were kicking and screaming and felt no shame whatsoever in displaying their feelings.

 Young children, when permitted, are emotionally unrestrained.
 They swing from peak to trough in an instant.

+This isn’t a bad thing.
 An important aspect of growing up is learning how to regulate emotions, learning how and when it is appropriate to exhibit them and learning how to remedy the negative emotions of anger, upset and envy etc. We learn this from parents, watching them carefully and being gently corrected when they judge that we ought, by now, to know a little better

 But what if parents refuse to allow children to give vent to their emotions?
 What if every tear is greeted with indifference or protests of “don’t be silly,” “I haven’t time for this” or “you’re a big girl now, stop crying”?